 The discharge from a sprinkler head or water mist nozzle can be calculated from the formula below:

 k = nozzle discharge coefficient or k-factor for head

 We can rewrite the formula to give us the k-factor as below:

 k = q / p0.5

 p = ( q / k )2

-The units which we use are important and much not be mixed. you much also be very cautious with the k factor and insure that you get the correct value for a metric or imperial calculation, the units for both are given bellow:
+The units which we use are important and much not be mixed. you much also be very cautious with the k factor and ensure that you get the correct value for a metric or imperial calculation, the units for both are given below:

 for metric calculations: